MohammedRaji/MohammedRaji.github.io/_posts/2019-05-24-wordpress-challengepart-3.md

 shows series of posts for categories, tags, dates, and authors.

-After recognizing the various page views, in next part we will start coding our the theme, keep ready :)
+After recognizing the various page views, in next part we will start coding our theme, keep ready :)